ISI-MIP/isimip-files-api/README.md

 For programmatic access, the API can be used with standard HTTP libraries (e.g. [requests](https://requests.readthedocs.io) for Python).
 While the following examples use the ISIMIP Repository, Python and `requests`, they should be transferable to other servers, languages or libraries.

 The API is used by sending HTTP POST request to its root endpoint.
 The request needs to use the content type `application/json` and contain a single JSON object with a list of `paths` and a list of `operations`.
-While the `paths` can be obtained from the [ISIMIP Repository](https://data.isimip.org) (they usually start with `ISIMIP3`), the operations are described in [docs/operations.md](docs/operations.md).
+While the `paths` can be obtained from the [ISIMIP Repository](https://data.isimip.org) (e.g. `ISIMIP3b/InputData/climate/atmosphere/bias-adjusted/global/daily/ssp585/GFDL-ESM4/gfdl-esm4_r1i1p1f1_w5e5_ssp585_tas_global_daily_2015_2020.nc`), the operations are described in [docs/operations.md](docs/operations.md).

 Using Python and `requests`, requests can be performed like this: